1. Home

 If you’re not sure which survey is right for you – talk to a RICS surveyor as they can give you independent advice on which survey would be the most suitable for you and your property.

-The comprehensive investigation that the Level 3 Survey involves may uncover a structural problem with the property that would otherwise go unnoticed until you have moved in, so make sure that you get a survey to prevent any unwanted, and costly, surprises.
+The comprehensive investigation that the Level 3 Building Survey involves may uncover a structural problem with the property that would otherwise go unnoticed until you have moved in, so make sure that you get a survey to prevent any unwanted, and costly, surprises.

 If you're looking to get an idea of all your moving costs be sure to check out our Moving Cost Calculator.

-Building Survey (Level 3 Survey) FAQs
+Level 3 Building Survey FAQs

 Is it okay to buy a property without a survey?